mininny/WebRTCStudy/Glossary.md

 - the packet that is waited for
 - time required to play the media

+### Latency
+Latency is the time for a process to complete.

+Latency can be measured in many different areas, such as:
+- time to encode/decode a media frame
+- time to send the packets through the network
+- time for Jitter Buffer to process packets
+- etc

+Usually in WebRTC, it's the time between a peer sending a media packet and an opposite pear receiving the media packet.

 ### Lip Synchronization
 Synchronization of audio and video trakcs on the receiver end.